leeandri/leerecipe/readme.md

-# I did this following the course Symfony A to Z.
+I did this application following the course Symfony A to Z.

-This application allow registered users to create recipes based on common ingredients.
+It allows registered users to create **recipes** based on common **ingredients**.
 Each user can share or not his recipes to public

-# Some bundles used to create features in this project:
+Some bundles used to create features in this project:

-## DoctrineFixturesBundle and FakePHP for generating false test data.
+- [DoctrineFixturesBundle](https://symfony.com/bundles/DoctrineFixturesBundle/current/index.html) and [FakePHP](https://fakerphp.github.io/) for generating false test data.

-## KnpPaginatorBundle to use a pagination system.
+- [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) to use a pagination system.

-## VichUploaderBundle to manage uploading pictures.
+- [VichUploaderBundle](https://github.com/dustin10/VichUploaderBundle) to manage uploading pictures.

-## KarserRecaptcha3Bundle to securise form contact submit with a Captcha.
+- [KarserRecaptcha3Bundle](https://github.com/karser/KarserRecaptcha3Bundle) to securise form contact submit with a Captcha.

-## EasyAdminBundle to set up and administration backend.
+- [EasyAdminBundle](https://symfony.com/bundles/EasyAdminBundle/current/index.html) to set up and administration backend.

-## FOSCKEditorBundle to set up an WYSIWYG system for the administration pannel
+- [FOSCKEditorBundle](https://symfony.com/bundles/FOSCKEditorBundle/current/installation.html) to set up an WYSIWYG system for the administration pannel

 Deployment soon..stay tuned :)

-Lee A.
+<sub>Lee A.</sub>